jim11662418/ESP8266-WiFi-Analog-Clock/README.md

 <br />
 <br />
 <p align="center"><img src="/images/screen2.jpg"/>
-<p align="center">Arduino Serial Monitor During Startup</p>
+<p align="center">Arduino Serial Monitor During Analog Clock Startup</p>
 <br />
 <br />
 Once the ESP8266 finishes its initialazation and starts operation, it serves a simple web page showing the clock's status.
-The status page can optionally show a graphic image representing the Analog Clock drawn using Scalable Vector Graphics, or HTML Canvas, or no image at all.
+The status page can optionally show a graphic image representing the clock's Face drawn using Scalable Vector Graphics, or HTML Canvas, or no image at all.
 <br />
 <br />
 <br />